 There are several zero-deposit schemes running in the UK, at least one of which is endorsed by the RLA.
 Each one is administered in a slightly different way, so it’s important that you are aware of how the scheme you choose to work with operates.

 Even if you believe zero deposits are the future, be very careful not to push a tenant into signing up for a zero-deposit scheme.
-As mentioned above, they must be allowed to decide for themselves.
+As mentioned above, tenants must be allowed to decide for themselves.
 Failure to give the tenant the option will put you in breach of the Tenant Fees Act.

 Not all Zero Deposit Schemes are Created Equal